 Early control of the bleeding site is the most effective strategy for preventing hypovolemic shock.
-The term "golden hour in obstetrics" has been introduced in this context, referring to a strategy for controlling the hemorrhagic site within the first hour after its diagnosis.^(5,6) Note that massive bleeding requires even earlier control in order to avoid serious maternal complications.
-Through an early, aggressive, efficient, organized approach without delay, the deadly triad of hemorrhagic shock (hypothermia, acidosis and coagulopathy) can be avoided.(6) To this end, it is essential that the golden hour is linked to the presence of a warning and response system for PPH.
+The term "golden hour in obstetrics" has been introduced in this context, referring to a strategy for controlling the hemorrhagic site within the first hour after its diagnosis.^(5,6) Note that massive bleeding may require an even earlier control in order to avoid serious maternal complications.
+Through an early, aggressive, efficient, organized approach without delay, the deadly triad of hemorrhagic shock (hypothermia, acidosis and coagulopathy) can be avoided.(6) To this end, it is essential that the golden hour is linked to an adequate and systematized PPH response control.

-What are the characteristics of an Obstetric Warning and Response System (OWRS) for PPH?
+What are the characteristics of an Early Warning System (EWS) in Obstetrics for PPH?

-The obstetric warning and response system is an orderly work system aimed at organizing and coordinating actions to reduce the risk and morbidity and mortality of PPH.^(7,8)
+The obstetric safety bundle is an orderly work system aimed at organizing and coordinating actions to reduce the risk and morbidity and mortality of PPH.^(7,8)

-The OWRS proposes the implementation of work processes that include risk stratification of PPH, routine and universal use of uterotonics after births, timely diagnosis of cases and continuous monitoring of patients.
-It is essential to organize care flows with well-defined massive management and transfusion protocols and availability of PPH kits accessible to the entire care team in order to ensure a safe and effective service.
-The OWRS promotes the involvement and training of multidisciplinary and intersectoral teams and encourages the implementation of a communication and learning system, thereby helping to develop constructive leadership skills and allowing continuous monitoring of risk situations.
-It also contributes to the organization of the health network with the aim to guarantee care flows, access to more complex treatments and care transfers.(9)
+The EWS in obstetrics proposes the implementation of work processes that include risk stratification of PPH, routine and universal use of uterotonics after births, timely diagnosis of cases and continuous monitoring of patients.
+It is essential to organize care flows with well-defined massive management and transfusion protocols, and availability of PPH kits accessible to the entire care team in order to ensure a safe and effective service.
+The EWS in obstetrics promotes the involvement and training of multidisciplinary and intersectoral teams and encourages the implementation of a communication and learning system, thereby helping to develop constructive leadership skills and allowing continuous monitoring of risk situations.
+It also contributes to the organization of the health network with the aim to guarantee care flows and access to more complex treatments and enable care transfers.(9)